 We are talking about quintessential Mediterranean fare, after all.
 Dishes that were delicious, wholesome AND allowed me to manifest my own most deeply held values at every meal.

-And since it was typical Roman fare that I was looking for, Trattoria da Sergio Alle Grotte was a pretty good place to start.
+And since it was typical Roman fare that I was looking for on this quick, two-day visit to Rome, Trattoria da Sergio Alle Grotte was a pretty good place to start.
 This is a no-frills traditional Roman eatery in the heart of the historic centre near Campo de’ Fiori, complete with the red-and-white-chequered tablecloths that have become the cliché of Italian restaurants the world over.